jochym/qecalc/DOC/sphinx/quickTutorial.rst

 parallel, para/serial variables specify launching parameters for these two classes of tasks.
 If serialPrefix is empty, a serial task will be launched on a head node.

-Task sections can also contain Quantum Espresso varialbes, corresponding to input/output files which are usually  specified in QE config files.
+Task sections can also contain Quantum Espresso variables, corresponding to input/output files which are usually  specified in QE config files.
 For example 'flvec' from matdyn.x config file  or 'fildyn' from ph.x input file.
 Any file variable, specified in a section of config.ini will override one in corresponding QE config file.
 If none is specified,